bkmashiro/web-api-ca/README.md

 Give details of authentication/security implemented on the API (e.g. passport/sessions).
 Indicate which routes are protected.

++ use password and username to login, then get a JWT token to access other routes.
++ hash and salt the password before storing it in the database.

+Protected API:
++

 ## Integrating with React App

 Describe how you integrated your React app with the API.
 List the views that use your Web API instead of the TMDB API.
 Describe any other updates to the React app from Assignment One.